 TEXTILE FIBERS

-In addition to cotton, the sisal crop stands out, with greater impact in the northern part of the country, specifically in the province of Nampula, in the districts of Monapo, Angoche, Ilha de Moçambique, Mossuril and Memba.
+In addition to cotton, sisal cultivation has a greater impact in the north of the country, specifically in the province of Nampula, in the districts of Monapo, Angoche, Ilha de Moçambique, Mossuril and Memba.

 The tradition of cotton and sisal production in Mozambique is centuries old and has gone through various phases and models.